 The emergency evacuation plan should be the subject of frequent training so all employees are familiar with its contents and there should be regular evacuation drills.
 You are required to carry out this fire training and it is recommended that you keep a record of the results of that training.
 This will assist you if you are ever required to prove your actions in the future.

 The fire emergency evacuation plan must be included in the instruction and training you need to give your employees.
-Effective fire routine is dependant on regular instruction, training, practice, etc. Regular drills should be carried out using varying escape routes assuming the normal evacuation route is not available.
+Effective fire routine is dependent on regular instruction, training, practice, etc. Regular drills should be carried out using varying escape routes assuming the normal evacuation route is not available.

 Fire drills should consider the following points: